aldoruizluna/catalogo100ecomm/README.md

 ## 🌐 Deployment

+### GitHub Pages Automatic Deployment

+This project is configured for automatic deployment to GitHub Pages:

+1. **Push to Main Branch**:
+   When you push to the `main` branch, the GitHub Actions workflow will automatically build and deploy the site.

+2. **Manual Deployment**:
+   You can also manually trigger a deployment from the Actions tab in the GitHub repository.

+### Build Locally

 1. **Build the Application for Production:**

     ```bash
     npm run build
     ```

-    This generates the production-ready output in the `dist/` directory.
+    This generates the production-ready static output in the `dist/` directory.

-2.  **Deploy to a Hosting Provider:**
-    Deploy the contents of the `dist/` directory (specifically `dist/server/entry.mjs` and related assets) to your preferred Node.js hosting provider (e.g., Vercel, Netlify, Render, a custom server).
+2. **Preview the Production Build Locally:**

+    ```bash
+    npm run preview
+    ```
     - The exact command to start the production server depends on the hosting environment (e.g., `node dist/server/entry.mjs`).
     - Stopping the production server also depends on the environment (e.g., `kill` command, service manager like `systemctl` or `pm2`).